thomasthechen/thomasthechen.github.io/_posts/2022-05-18-numbers-and-discontinuities.markdown

 So what?
 Of course adding more players increases the complexity of finding a NE!
 But here's the kicker: every n-player game is in a sense "equivalent" to a 3-player game, in that there is a polynomial time transformation that recovers a NE of any n-player game from that of some 3-player game (i.e. $$n-Nash \leq 3-Nash$$, Bubelis, 1979).

 So there is a gap in complexity between 2-Nash and 3-Nash, but after 3-Nash, the complexity saturates as the number of players increases.
 The only discontinuity in complexity is in the jump from 2 and 3 players.
-That's really interesting since it's the same phenomena we saw with 2-SAT/3-SAT.
+That's really interesting, and it's the same phenomena we saw with 2-SAT/3-SAT.

 What's special about 2 and 3?